syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ## Customize the pager options

-Customizing the pager options in the Syncfusion&reg; Grid allows you to tailor the pagination control according to your specific requirements.
+Customizing the pager options in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to tailor the pagination control according to your specific requirements.
 You can customize the pager to display the number of pages using the `PageCount` property, change the current page using `CurrentPage` property, display the number of records in the grid using the `PageSize` property, and even adjust the page sizes in a dropdown using the `PageSizes` property. <!--Additionally, you can include the current page as a query string in the URL for convenient navigation.-->

 ### Change the page size

-The Syncfusion&reg; Grid allows you to control the number of records displayed per page, providing you with flexibility in managing your data.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to control the number of records displayed per page, providing you with flexibility in managing your data.
 This feature is particularly useful when you want to adjust the amount of data visible to you at any given time.
 To achieve this, you can utilize the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) property in [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PageSettings) component.
 This property is used to specify the initial number of records to display on each page.
 The default value of pageSize property is 12.

 The following example demonstrates how to change the page size of a Grid using an external button click based on **NumericTextBox** input.